Updated November 13, 2018

-So the demand is there, but how can your facility attract residents and keep occupancy high?
+So, the demand is there, but how can your facility attract residents and keep occupancy levels high?

-Why would a family choose your nursing home over the one down the street?
+Why would a family choose your nursing home over another one in the same vicinity?

-Here are 3 simple marketing ideas for your nursing home that can really help you stand out from the pack.
+We’ve put together 6 simple marketing ideas for nursing homes that will help you stand out from your competition.

 1. Build Trust (Online)

-With those kinds of demographics, one might assume that an online marketing strategy isn’t as important as it might be in other industries with a younger target market.
+With those kinds of demographics, one might assume that online marketing for nursing homes isn’t as important as it might be in other industries with a younger target market.

 However, choosing a nursing home is very much a family decision with a variety of different factors that play into the decision.